 Minnehaha Senior Living.

-Minnehaha Senior Living is Grade A, ranked in the top 1% of Minnesota memory care with no MDH citations on record; last inspected Mar 2025.
+Minnehaha Senior Living is Ranked in the top 1% of Minnesota memory care with no MDH citations on record; last inspected Jun 2025.

 A large home, reviewed on public record.